zhinst/zhinst-toolkit/examples/hf2.md

 Instruments have joined the family of Zurich Instrument and the features of LabOne where constantly upgraded.
 Never the less the HF2LI offers exceptional features and measurement performance and is of course still fully supported by LabOne and zhinst-toolkit.
-However it has a few specialities like a seperate Data Sever or the maximal support of API level 1.
+However it has a few specialties like a separate Data Sever or the maximal support of API level 1.

-Never the less toolkit offers a similiar handling of the HF2 compared to other devices.
+Never the less toolkit offers a similar handling of the HF2 compared to other devices.
 Since the HF2 uses a different data server one can not share a session with other devices.